Subset currents on surfaces: Subset currents on hyperbolic groups

 \begin{definition}[Subset currents on $G$] A \ti{subset current} on $G$ is a $G$-invariant locally finite Borel measure on $\H (\partial G)$.
 The space of subset currents on $G$ is denoted by $\SC (G)$.
 We give $\SC (G)$ the weak-$\ast$ topology.
 (See Subsection \ref{subsec:measure} for the definitions of measure-theoretic terminology.) \end{definition}

 \begin{remark} For a finite hyperbolic group $G$, since the boundary $\partial G$ is empty, we define $\SC (G)$ to be the set consisting of the zero measure.
 In the case that $G$ is an infinite cyclic group, the boundary $\partial G$ consists of two points and $G$ acts on $\partial G$ trivially.
-Hence $\SC (G)$ is the $\RRR$-linear space generated by $\delta_{\partial G}$. \end{remark}
+Hence $\SC (G)$ is the $\RRR$-linear space generated by the Dirac measure $\delta_{\partial G}$ at $\partial G$. \end{remark}

 For $S\in \H(\partial G)$ the \ti{weak convex hull} $WC(S)\subset \Cay(G)$ of $S$ is the union of all geodesic lines connecting two points of $S$.
 A geodesic line in a metric space is an isometric embedding of $\RR$ into the metric space.
 For each vertex $g \in V(\mathrm{Cay}(G))$ we consider a subset